tytan652/rfcs/text/0045-add-notion-of-protocol.md

 Adding to `obs_output_info`:
 - `const char *protocols`: protocols separated with a semi-colon (ex: `"RTMP;RTMPS"`), required to register the output.
 - `const char *protocols_prefixes`: URL protocols prefixes separated with a semi-colon `"rtmp://;rtmps://"`, optional.
-  - Only one prefix per protocol in `protocols`.
+  - Up to one URL prefix per protocol in `protocols`.
-  - Those prefixes should be in the same order as `protocols`.
+  - Those URL prefixes must be in the same order as `protocols`.
+  - Each URL prefix must be unique to the protocol
-  - Meant to be used for protocol auto-detection.
+  - Meant to be used for protocol auto-detection on server URL.
-  - While registering if present, the number of prefix shall be less or equal to the number of protocols.
+  - While registering if present, the number of URL prefix must be less or equal to the number of protocols.
-  - NOTE: Prefixes (URI scheme + `://`) are prefered over URI schemes to avoid:
+  - NOTE: URL prefixes (URI scheme + `://`) are prefered over URI schemes to avoid:
-    - matching links without schemes (e.g. "rtmp.example.com").
+    - matching links without prefixes (e.g. "rtmp.example.com").
     - adding `://` each time that a auto-detection is done.

 Adding to the API these functions: